 The Faculty Compensation Task Force was charged to develop a long-range compensation improvement plan with specific targeted goals and strategies consistent with the K-State 2025 goals for competitive faculty compensation.
 Excellent faculty members are critical to K-State's goal of becoming a top-50 public research university as defined by K-State 2025.
 In order to retain and attract high performing faculty, competitive salaries and compensation packages are essential.
 The fact that salary raises in recent history have been less than the APLU 3.3% per year average and that the average base salaries have routinely been lower than the peer average (regardless of the peer set to which they are compared) has put K-State in an uncompetitive position.
-In this report the task force recommends a strategy to increase base salaries that includes increments, enhancements, adjustments, and increases based on multi-year assessments of achievement.
+In this report the task force recommends a strategy to increase base salaries that includes increments, enhancements, adjustments, and incentives as an interrelated set of tools, which include annual increases, promotional increases, and increases based on multi-year assessments of achievement.
 The proposed tools will enable K-State to achieve the peer mean average salary by FY2018 if solutions are initiated in FY2014 and a commitment to base merit increases is maintained until FY2018.